ChristinaLast/hide-and-seek-robot/README.md

 - Create title and instruction slide in ‘star wars screen title theme’.
 - Draw live images into processing from ‘Images’ and ‘FaceImages’ folder and display them when specific keys are pressed.
 - Reset programme after one round of ‘seeking’ is complete.

-Figure 4; Processing Code: The gave the viewer the opportunity to learn about the project, see the images the robot was taking, and show the faces it found.
-Screenshot of how the processing code was presented on the screen.

 # Final Result
 We anticipated that this experiment would give us important insights into the functionality of automates seeker methods used by a robot in real-world playing (interacting and predicting) against humans.
 We were able to successfully implement machine learning techniques by classifying faces from purely visual inputs.
 However, we were unable to implement model-based reinforcement learning to enable to robot to make a strategic movement.
 Instead, we extracted the angle of image, gave it a serial number, and sent this to the arduino to move to the specific angle, then move forward for a given distance.